rabellamy/row-fixer/README.md

     | text                |                                  ---------------------
      ---------------------

-This plugin will set the height of each header to be the height of the tallest header.
+In this example. this plugin would set the height of each header to be the height of the tallest header.
 It then sets the height of each subtitle to be the height of the tallest subtitle, and so on.

 So What?
 ========